alinnman/celestial-navigation/README.md

 are **around 0.2 nm**.
 The toolkit is based on the [NOVAS](https://aa.usno.navy.mil/software/novas_info) package from the US Naval Observatory.

 #### Conclusion

-So there are algorithmic errors but as far as I can see these are less prominent than errors introduced by normal handling procedures.
+So there are algorithmic errors but these are less prominent than errors introduced by normal handling procedures.

 In the picture below you see a typical sight reduction, using simulated